TeamGloomy/TeamGloomy.github.io/pages/mydoc/lpc_sbc.md

 comments: false
 ---

-A Raspberry Pi 3/3+/4 is recommended (Raspberry Pi Zero and lower than a 3 (i.e. the original and 2b) are not supported)
+A Raspberry Pi 3/3+/4 is recommended (Raspberry Pi Zero and lower than a 3 (i.e. the original and 2b) are not supported).

 ## Prepare the Raspberry Pi